rajpatel214/-Mobile-Features-Data-Analysis/README.md

 # Mobile-Features-Data-Analysis
 ## Project Overview
 Predicting the price of a mobile phone based on historical data and its features is a valuable use case for mobile companies.
 By analyzing available data, we can determine which features significantly impact mobile pricing and optimize model parameters for improved prediction accuracy.
-This project focuses on feature selection, model tuning, and evaluating different regression models.
+This project focuses on feature selection,features analysis and relation ,model tuning, and evaluating different regression models.

 ## Problem Statement
 Given various features of mobile phones, the goal is to build a regression model that predicts the approximate price of a mobile phone.
 Additionally, we analyze feature importance and optimize model parameters to improve performance.

+here in this analysis we analysis deeply features and rank and important feature and relation between them and get more imformation of features of data.

 ## Dataset
 The dataset contains various mobile features, including: